Python-Markdown/markdown/docs/cli.md

 [PyYAML] is installed on your system.
 JSON should work with no additional dependencies.
 The format of your configuration file is automatically detected.

-!!!warning
-    The previously documented method of appending the extension configuration options as a string to the extension name will be deprecated in Python-Markdown version 2.6.
-The `--extension_configs` option should be used instead.
-See the [2.5 release notes] for more information.

 [ec]: reference.html#extension_configs
 [YAML]: http://yaml.org/
 [JSON]: http://json.org/